-- Corridors are safeguarded to support the safe and efficient operation of the port and port related industrial uses. - The safe and efficient operation and management of supply chain infrastructure is maintained or enhanced. - Environmental and cultural values are protected from adverse impacts of development. - Multi-user infrastructure is facilitated where practical.
+- Corridors are safeguarded to support the safe and efficient operation of the port and port related industrial uses. - The safe and efficient operation and management of supply chain infrastructure is maintained or enhanced. - Environmental and cultural values are protected from adverse impacts of development. - Multi-user infrastructure is facilitated and could enable the maximum number of complementary uses, where practical. - Sensitive areas containing fish habitat, including waterways and marine plants below and adjacent to HAT, are managed in accordance with the SPP and/or the relevant SDAP regulatory codes.

-Development avoids, mitigates and/or offsets potential impacts (direct, indirect, and cumulative) on environmental values within and surrounding the precinct with particular regard to:
+Development avoids, minimises and offsets potential impacts (direct, indirect, and cumulative) on environmental values within and surrounding the precinct with particular regard to: